-Institute of Medicine (IOM) standard (3.1.1) for systematic reviews states: work with a librarian or other information specialist trained in performing systematic reviews to plan the search strategy.
-MSK librarians have collaborated with researchers on a number of systematic reviews.
+The National Academies' standards for systematic reviews (3.1.1) states: work with a librarian or other information specialist trained in performing systematic reviews to plan the search strategy.
+The MSK research informationist's team has collaborated with researchers on a number of systematic reviews.
 Before supporting our Systematic Review Service, every research informationist attends formal training to hone their search expertise and be able to provide guidance on the systematic review process.
 They have earned CE credit for these classes.

-The librarian as co-author is committed to collaborating and supporting the following Systematic Review tasks:
+The research informationist as co-investigator is committed to collaborating and supporting the following Systematic Review tasks: